CMU-313/CMU-313.github.io/assignments/hw5.md

 [Create Assignment with Github Classroom](https://classroom.github.com/a/Gj0UmUyt)

-Apply the tools to your project.
+Apply one or more of the tools to your project.
 You may also apply it to one or more other programs if you wish to assess it in different contexts.
 Consider and experiment with the types of customization that are appropriate or necessary for this tool, both a priori (before they can be used in your